ryanmasondavies/Transcript/README.md

 SenTestObserver is designed in such a way that creating objects which output test data to the console can be more difficult than necessary.

-Transcript makes it easier by allowing a developer to create an object which conforms to TSCReporter, then assigning it to `[TSCObserver setActiveReporter:]`.
-That's it.
+Transcript makes it easier to customise SenTestingKit test output.

-Transcript uses TSCTidyReporter by default, which removes a lot of the unnecessary mess which OCUnit usually outputs to the console.

 The following test case: